 Pay per click or per impression

-Popular platforms include Google, Bing and the social media networks.
+Popular platforms for pay per click ads (PPC) include Google, Bing and the social media networks.

 Paid or sponsored posts